wgliang/goappmonitor/README.md

 	appm "github.com/wgliang/goappmonitor"
 )

-// Base or system performance data,such as memeory,gc,network and so on. func baseOrsystem() {
+// Base or system performance data,such as memory,gc,network and so on. func baseOrsystem() {
 	for _ = range time.Tick(time.Second * time.Duration(10)) {
 		// (commonly used) Meter, used to sum and calculate the rate of change.
 Use scenarios